As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 13. Name a time when you had to be brave and step outside of your comfort zone.

-Stepping out of your self-imposed boundaries probably isn’t something that you generally look forward to doing, but doing so can come with great rewards.
-Think about the times that you were able to survive outside of your comfort zone in the last year and how you grew from those experiences.
+Stepping out of your self-imposed boundaries probably isn’t something you generally look forward to doing but doing so can come with great rewards.
+Think about the times you survived outside of your comfort zone in the last year and how you grew from those experiences.

-Think about what coping skills helped get you through it and set some goals for the future that include using these skills to support you in the process of self-growth.
+Think about what coping skills helped you through it, and set goals for the future that include using these skills to support you in the process of self-growth.

 14. What did you spend too much time or energy on?

-Some things seem like a big deal at the moment and we get caught up in handling what seems to be a critical issue; but upon reflection, you can recognize the outcome didn’t have a significant impact on your life.
+Some things seem like big deals at the moment, and we get caught up in handling what seems to be a critical issue, but upon reflection, you can recognize that the outcome didn’t significantly impact your life.

 What can you put into perspective now that you couldn’t seem to at the time?
 How can you remember to stop and put things into perspective in the future before wasting your time or energy?